 Finding the right way to market your business in today’s ever-changing economy can be a challenge.
 It can be even harder to know what’s working and what it isn’t when you start marketing.

 At Hook, we know what it’s like to market a contracting company, and we want to help you do it better.
-Tim Brown put together a great video with the top 5 marketing tips for contractors in 2022.
+Tim Brown put together a great video with the top 5 marketing tips for contractors.
 These 5 tips will offer results no matter the year they’re being used in, but they’re definitely specific points to push on this year based on how the market has played out.

 If you’re not interested in reading this post, feel free to watch the video below.

 Take Your Wee-Wee Off the Website and Obsess Over Your Customer

 Your website is one of the very foundation parts of your business.
 One thing that we consider to be almost as important as your website is Google My Business.
 Using GMB (Google My Business) to the fullest can be just as important as ensuring that your website is set up properly.
 Be sure to do everything you can to optimize your GMB listing.

 When it comes to your website, one of the biggest mistakes that we see many small business owners make is when they make their website all about themselves and what they offer.
 In some ways, that can be good, but you also need to make your customers feel like the hero.
 It’s about the homeowners, not about you.
 One good way to remember this is by saying, “you gotta get your wee-wee off the website.” 😉 Try to stop using we and start using you.
 How can you champion your customer and help them solve their problems?
 Make it ALL about your ideal customer!